 Amortised cost category comprises financial assets that are held within a business model whose objective is to hold assets to collect contractual cash flows and its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 The financial assets are not designated as fair value through profit or loss.
 Subsequent to initial recognition, these financial assets are measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.
-Interest rate to the gross carrying amount except for credit impaired financial assets.
+Interest income is recognised by applying effective interest rate to the gross carrying amount except for credit impaired financial assets.